 Impact

 At William Bellamy Primary School, our pupils develop the scientific knowledge, skills and understanding which they apply to their daily lives, local environment, and the world in which they live and beyond.
 Pupils develop their ability to enquire, analyse and investigate alongside building a wider range of scientific vocabulary.
 Through this curriculum, pupils have the tools and knowledge to create high aspirations for their future study, careers and adult life.
 Pupil outcomes in science are monitored in a variety of ways.
 To assess pupils knowledge and understanding teachers use formative assessment throughout each unit to track pupils against the key learning outcomes.
-The teacher judgments are recorded using the schools Integris markbooks.
+The teacher judgments are recorded using the schools Arbor markbooks.

 The aim is for all pupils to have: